World stocks up, dollar dips as Fed officials calm inflation fears

 Gold extended gains to trade up 0.5% at $1,834 an ounce, helped by the pullback in the dollar.

-Oil prices hovered aroundflat on the day as investors focused on high coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.
+Oil prices hovered around flat on the day as investors focused on high coronavirus cases in key consumer India and the return to action of a top U.S. fuel pipeline network after being shut due to a cyber attack.
+[O/R]

 Our Standards: The Thomson Reuters Trust Principles.